 We add it to salads and soups more than anything else but that’s because we have those almost every day.
 You could also add it to sandwiches, wraps or veggie burgers.

 We haven’t started fermenting our on food yet but I’m thinking of trying it.

 I plan to start growing our own sprouts soon but we’ve been buying them at our local Sprouts Market (it’s like a specialty grocery store if you aren’t familiar).
 We add them to salads but they are also good in sandwiches.
 I started by adding about a tablespoon of them to my salads and worked my way up.

-We just purchased these sprouting lids and seeds so we can make our own.
+We just and seeds so we can make our own.
 I think we will find a good routine so we always have some but don’t let them go to waste.

 We have really jumped on the oats bandwagon.
 We make steel cut oats in the Instant Pot, and make Baked Oatmeal and Overnight Oats with rolled oats.
 We love the versatility of oats.
 We all have our favorites.

 Potatoes aren’t new to our diet but we have embraced them more than ever.
 We usually make diced, roasted sweet potatoes every Sunday and eat them all week long.

 They reheat well and we enjoy them as a side dish or in salads.
 We make a lot of fries and potatoes wedges, baked potatoes and occasionally mashed potatoes.
 I even bought bigger baking pans so I’d have room for more potatoes!

 I have another post planned to share all the ways we reheat potatoes!

 We aren’t going too crazy with greens but since we eat salads most days, instead of only buying one kind of lettuce, we’ve been buying several kinds and blends.
 We eat more spinach, mixed greens, and I love baby lettuces.